john-paul-keenan/partnerBriefing/readme.md

 These sessions will all be using Docker.
 Docker makes doing demos quick and painless
   - [Docker for Mac](https://docs.docker.com/docker-for-mac/install/#install-and-run-docker-for-mac)
   - [Docker for Windows 10](https://store.docker.com/editions/community/docker-ce-desktop-windows)<br />
 We distribute Kong and Kong's license through a third party tool called Bintray.
 We have created a shared account for you to use for this training.
-Please get in touch with your Kong contact person  if yo do not have access before the training starts.
+Please get in touch with your Kong contact person if you do not have access before the training starts.

 Let's pull the images so we have a local copy of them for testing.
 First, get your datastore.
 For these demos, we'll be using Postgres, but Cassandra would work just as well.
 ``
 docker pull postgres:9.6
 ``

-Now, let's pul a copy of Kong EE.
+Now, let's pull a copy of Kong EE.
 This will require your Bintray access information<br />
 ```
 docker login -u demo-user@kong -p <API_KEY> kong-docker-kong-enterprise-edition-docker.bintray.io
 docker pull kong-docker-kong-enterprise-edition-docker.bintray.io/kong-enterprise-edition:0.32-alpine